simias/beetle-psx-libretro/dynarec/DESIGN.md

 ## Fast SP mode

-I expect that SP-relative loads and store are targetting the stack in RAM, we might be able to assume that and remove all the memory mapping checks from these.
+I expect that SP-relative loads and store are targeting the stack in RAM, we might be able to assume that and remove all the memory mapping checks from these.
 Since pushing and popping data from stack is pretty common it might be worth to add an option for that.